 In urgent cases, the emergency service phone number is 94.

 Information about Pharmacy (ljekarna) are provided under section Practical information/sub-section Services working hours.

-Additional information regarding health insurance: http://www.hzzo-net.hr/english.php
+Additional information regarding health insurance for EU and non-EU citizens: http://www.hzzo-net.hr/english.php

 1. EU students

 Health care services are accessed with valid European Health Insurance card.

 Non Eu-students must be fully insured against illness, accidents, death and civil liability for the whole duration of the stay in Croatia.
 Regulated health insurance is the prerequisite for being granted temporary residence permit.

 - Countries with health care agreements with Croatia

 The issue of health care for foreign non EU-nationals during their stay in Croatia through the signed agreements on social security is regulated with some countries.
 Students should contact their public health insurance provider prior arrival in Croatia in order to check if there is an agreement on social security signed with Croatia.
 If yes, students will obtain the certificate which enables them to receive health care in Croatia.
 Upon arrival in Split, student should replace the certificate of healthcare entitlements with the patient’s certificate (in Croatian: bolesnički list) at the Croatian Institute for Health Insurance (HZZO - Hrvatski zavod za zdravstveno osiguranje), street Obala kneza Branimira 14, office hours: Monday-Friday from 08.00 to 15.30.
 On presentation of the patient’s certificate, student may obtain healthcare services from any doctor or health institution who has a contract with the HZZO within the scope established by bilateral agreement, but are required to pay participation fee if that is foreseen for Croatian insurees.